Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/club-information.md

 **Contact**:

-Karan (9818703645)
+Anshuman (9439975152)

 astroclub@niser.ac.in

 ## Chess Club

 We aim to promote the game among the students and develop budding talent.
-We also prepare NISER's team for the IISM games each year.
+We also prepare NISER's team for IISM’s Chess games each year.

-**Contact**:
+**Contact:**

-Abubakr Mohammad Jamal (7358786560)
+Amareshwar (6370666477)

 chess.club@niser.ac.in